Are you looking for the best WordPress table plugins?

 - Use additional extensions for sorting, pagination, and filtering options

-- Free plus Donations for the premium extensions
+Price: Free plus donations for the premium extensions

 3. WP Table Manager